Minot Air Force Base: 91st Missile Wing

 The 91st Missile Wing (91 MW) of the Global Strike Command (AFGSC) is responsible for maintaining the Minuteman III nuclear missiles, located in three main fields to the north, west, and south of the base.
 Previously known as the 91st Space Wing, it was renamed as a missile wing in June 2008.
 It is one of the Air Force's three operational intercontinental ballistic missile units, with Malmstrom AFB at Great Falls, Montana, and F.E.
 Warren AFB at Cheyenne, Wyoming.
 In addition to its missiles, the wing also operates a squadron of UH-1N Twin Huey helicopters in support of missile and launch control sites.

 Operational groups of the 91st wing are:

 91st Operations Group

-The 91st Operations Group is the operational backbone of the 91st Missile Wing, with its mission to defend the United States with safe and secure Intercontinental Ballistic Missiles (ICBMs) – ready to immediately put bombs on target.
 Through its five squadrons, the group remains a key facet of The United States' deterrent force.
 The five squadrons assigned to the group are the: